-One of the benefits of using a decision tree to map out various scenarios is that they help you break down complex choices.
+One of the benefits of using a decision tree to map out various scenarios is that it helps you break down complex choices.
 For example, you may have to decide whether to fix an existing software platform or scrap it for entirely new technology.

-In the above scenario, you can use a decision tree maker to help you map out all the potential risks and rewards that could result from your choice.
+In the above scenario, you can use a decision tree maker to help you map out all the potential risks and rewards resulting from your choice.
 Other situations where using a decision tree might be helpful include:

 - Deciding whether you wish to proceed with an investment